bingeli1212/nitrile-preview/doc/DOC-diagram.md

 The 'cartesian' is a compound command that has different subcommands listed below.

-- cartesian.setup xorigin yorigin gridrange
+- cartesian-setup xorigin yorigin gridrange
-- cartesian.grid xmin ymin xmax ymax
+- cartesian-grid xmin ymin xmax ymax
-- cartesian.xaxis xmin xmax
+- cartesian-xaxis xmin xmax
-- cartesian.yaxis ymin ymax
+- cartesian-yaxis ymin ymax
-- cartesian.ytick y1 y2 y3 ...
+- cartesian-ytick y1 y2 y3 ...
-- cartesian.xtick x1 x2 x3 ...
+- cartesian-xtick x1 x2 x3 ...
-- cartesian.yplot {f:P} x1 x2 x3 ...
+- cartesian-yplot {f:P} x1 x2 x3 ...
-- cartesian.xplot {f:P} y1 y2 y3 ...
+- cartesian-xplot {f:P} y1 y2 y3 ...
-- cartesian.dot x1 y1 x2 y2 x3 y3 ...
+- cartesian-dot x1 y1 x2 y2 x3 y3 ...
-- cartesian.line x1 y1 x2 y2 x3 y3 ...
+- cartesian-line x1 y1 x2 y2 x3 y3 ...
-- cartesian.arrow x1 y1 x2 y2 x3 y3 ...
+- cartesian-arrow x1 y1 x2 y2 x3 y3 ...
-- cartesian.text.rt x1 y1 x2 y2 x3 y3 ...
+- cartesian-text.rt x1 y1 x2 y2 x3 y3 ...
-- cartesian.ellipse x y Rx Ry Phi
+- cartesian-ellipse x y Rx Ry Phi
-- cartesian.arc x y R startAngle stopAngle
+- cartesian-arc x y R startAngle stopAngle

 The ``cartesian`` command is used to draw plots, curves, axis, ticks that are related to a single Cartesian coordinate.
 It is a composite command that includes many sub-commands.
 All subcommands must follow the word 'cartesian' after a dot symbol.
-The subcommand itself can also have its own option, such as 'cartesian.text.rt'.
+The subcommand itself can also have its own option, such as 'cartesian-label.rt'.

 The ``setup`` command would set up a Cartesian coordate to be used.
 The first two arguments defines the low left hand corner where the origin